-The crawler was in fact a two-inch wide male funnel web spider - six times more toxic than a female - and one of the world's most deadly spiders with a bite that can kill in just 15 minutes.
+The crawler was in fact a 5-centimetre male funnel web spider, six times more toxic than a female, and one of the world's most deadly spiders with a bite that can kill in just 15 minutes.

-Not realising what the bug was under her sheets, Fiona shook her legs and arms before feeling an intense jellyfish-like stinging sensation to her body as the spider sank in its fearsome fangs.
+Not realising what the bug was under her sheets, Fiona shook her legs and arms before feeling an intense, jellyfish-like stinging sensation as the spider sank in its fangs.

-As she leapt out of bed to turn on the light she saw the black-bodied would-be assassin sitting on her bed and realised she could be in trouble.
+As she leapt up to turn on the light she saw the black-bodied, would-be assassin on her bed and realised she could be in trouble.

-But with an amazing presence of mind Fiona calmly trapped the creature under a glass bowl knowing identification could be vital for doctors and fearing for the safety of her 10-year-old son Oscar, asleep in the house.
-Next the teacher woke her sister who was staying with them, to tell her she had been bitten.
+But with an amazing presence of mind, Fiona calmly trapped the creature under a glass bowl knowing identification could be vital for doctors and fearing for the safety of her 10-year-old son, Oscar, asleep in the house.
+Next the teacher woke her sister, who was visiting, to tell her she had been bitten.

-Within half an hour the intense pain of bites on her torso and one on her left arm had developed into severe muscle spasms, sweating, excess saliva production and confusion and Fiona collapsed on the sofa as paramedics raced to her home.
+Within half an hour the intense pain of bites on her torso and one on her left arm had developed into severe muscle spasms, sweating, excess saliva production and confusion.
+Fiona collapsed on the sofa as paramedics raced to her home.

-The deadly spider - which has since been dubbed Yorick - travelled with the mum-of-one in the ambulance and to Bowral then Liverpool hospitals where doctors administered not one, but four shots of anti-venom in a bid to save her life.
+The deadly spider, which has since been dubbed Yorick, travelled with the mum-of-one in the ambulance and to Bowral, then Liverpool hospitals where doctors administered four shots of anti-venom in a bid to save her life.

-Fighting against the lethal toxins coursing through her veins, Fiona knew she had to stay alive for her son Oscar, whose father Steve had passed away when he was just three months old.
+Fighting against the toxins coursing through her veins, Fiona knew she had to stay alive for Oscar, whose father, Steve, had died when he was just three months old.

 With true Aussie grit she battled back despite at one stage suffering a heart attack caused by the deadly poison.
-And incredibly just a few weeks later Fiona has stunned doctors with an almost complete return to full health, including now having a healthy heart.
+Just a few weeks later, Fiona has stunned doctors with an almost complete return to full health, including a healthy heart.